- News & Events

 The Institute is dedicated to promoting innovation and excellence in research, initiating collaborations and strengthening ties between mathematical scientists in the academic community and those in the industrial, business, and government sectors.
 Our goal is training highly qualified personnel for academic and industrial employment, creating new opportunities for developing scientists, and developing new technologies to support research, communication, and training in the mathematical sciences.

 PIMS serves the mathematical sciences community by disseminating mathematical ideas, public outreach, and mathematical education and training at all school levels.
 The organization creates strong mathematical partnerships between Canada and organizations in other countries, with a focus on the Pacific Rim.

 The Mathematics of Information Technology and Complex Systems (MITACS)

-The only Network of Centres of Excellence (NCE) for the mathematical sciences, MITACS has hundreds of scientists, students and partner organizations working on many ongoing projects and research clustersincorporating an additional 10 projects, involving more than 30 Canadian universities.
+The only Network of Centres of Excellence (NCE) for the mathematical sciences, MITACS has hundreds of scientists, students, and partner organizations working on numerous ongoing projects and research clusters involving more than 30 Canadian universities.